garbados/the-emerald-green/doc/player_guide.md

     - **Phase**: What time-scale this ability concerns, either *encounter* (for combat and hazards), *exploration* (for travel, or several hours), *downtime* (for rest, or a day or more).
     - **Actions**: The number of action points the ability consumes.
 In an encounter, a turn contains 3 action points.
 In exploration, an action point represents an hour.
 In downtime, a day.
     - **Madness**: How much *madness* the ability confers, if any.

-**Fungibles**
+- **Fungibles**: Tokens you may gain, lose, spend, and struggle to be rid of.
     - **Health**: Hit points.
 Lose some when you take damage, restore some from healing and resting.
 You're unconscious at 0, but you only die when the gods allow it. *Equal to 3 plus Body plus your level, or twice your level if proficient in Resilience.*
-- **Hand**: How many cards you draw after each long rest.
-You discard cards from your hand to apply them to challenges.
-Though you may draw more cards during the day for a variety of reasons, you will tend to run out as you approach exhaustion.
+    - **Draw**: How many cards you draw after each long rest.
-- **Will**: Spend to draw a card from your deck.
+    - **Will**: Spend to draw two cards from your deck.
 When you do this, you may discard a card to draw another card.
 You may do this at any time.
     - **Fortune**: Spend to gain *advantage* or to counter *disadvantage*.
     - **Madness**: Accumulated from spellcasting and magical effects.
-When resolving a challenge, after choosing a card to apply, draw and discard cards from the top of your deck equal to your madness.
+Ffter choosing a card to apply as a Response, draw and discard cards from the top of your deck equal to your madness.
 You may choose one of them to use instead of the card you applied.
 Resting lowers madness.
     - **Wealth**: Your financial liquidity, expressed in terms of *copper* ("c", 1), *silver* ("s", 100c), *gold* ("g", 10,000c), and *platinum* ("p", 1,000,000c).

 ## Challenges